medendo-ai/frontend-interview/README.md

 ## Evaluation Criteria

-Your submission will be evaluated based on:

-- Thoroughness of your code review
-- Quality and correctness of your solutions
-- Code organization and readability
-- Attention to detail
+5 things we like to see:
+- Your present a clear code review / diagnosis of the flaws of the existing app.
-- Understanding of frontend best practices
+- You apply best practices and demonstrate good code structure and readability
-- Explanation of your thought process
+- You have a clean .git history that shows what was changed and why
+- You've done something to improve the app from an end-users POV.
+- You show pragmatism: you focus on activities with a large "ROI".

 ## Submission

-Please submit your improved code as a pull request to this repository.
+Please submit your improved code as a pull request - in this repository or your own.

 ## Time Expectation

 You should aim to spend approximately 2-3 hours on this challenge.
-It's not expected that you find or fix every possible issue – we're more interested in seeing your approach to code review and your ability to analyse problems and prioritize improvements.

 Good luck!